 Gone are the days of the teacher-centred classroom.
-Current research on teaching techniques shows that effective teachers are guides on the side, rather than a sage on the stage.
-According to the Department of Education and Training teachers with ‘credibility’ tend to adopt a particular communication and teaching style that fosters a collaborative learning environment.
+Current research on teaching techniques shows that an effective teacher is a guide on the side, rather than a sage on the stage.
+According to the Australian Institute for Teaching and School Leadership, teachers with credibility tend to adopt a particular communication and teaching style that fosters a collaborative learning environment.
 Instead of teachers acting like lecturers and asking their class to regurgitate that information in a test, they take a student-centred approach.

-The Department of Education and Training explains that to develop inclusive educational environments and to achieve advanced or improved student learning, teachers are required to encourage ‘possibility thinking.’
-Teachers also need to practice self-reflection, to not only be aware of their own strengths and weaknesses but also to be aware of their own cultural competence.
-This will determine how successfully they can teach students from multilingual backgrounds and different ethnicities.
+The Australian Institute for Teaching and School Leadership explains that to develop inclusive educational environments and achieve advanced or improved student learning, teachers are required to encourage “possibility thinking.”
+Teachers also need to practise self-reflection — to not only be aware of their own strengths and weaknesses but also to be aware of their own cultural competence.
+This will determine how successfully they can teach students from multilingual backgrounds and different cultures or ethnicities.

-Teachers have a lifelong influence on their students.
-They can be the sole motivation for how students learn, what they learn, and how they apply their knowledge.
+Teachers can have a lifelong influence on their students.
+They can be the sole motivation for how students learn, what they learn and how they apply their knowledge.
 Therefore, the characteristics and behaviours of a teacher matter in the classroom.
 As does building strong relationships with students.

-According to James H. Stronge’s book, Qualities of Effective Teachers important elements of teacher effectiveness include the ability to demonstrate caring, fairness and respect for students.
-The book states that good teachers adopt a range of strategies to interact with their class including giving students responsibility and allowing them to participate in decision making.
+According to James H. Stronge’s book Qualities of effective teachers, important elements of teacher effectiveness include the ability to demonstrate care, fairness and respect for students.
+The book states that good teachers adopt a range of strategies to interact with their class, including giving students responsibilities and allowing them to participate in decision making.

 Teachers who are dedicated to teaching see themselves as a key component in the success of their students.

 Much like a motivational leader, what makes a good teacher is the ability to encourage students to be responsible for their own learning and set high standards for themselves.
-Good teachers account for the fact that all students learn differently, and through variation of instruction can help all students to learn.
+Good teachers account for the fact that all students learn differently, and use a variety of instructional techniques to help all students learn.

-A great teacher understands that students have a life outside of school and they show interest in those activities.
-Whether it’s a weekend game of AFL or a weekly piano class, by making genuine connections, a teacher is able to stir enthusiasm in the classroom.
+A great teacher understands that students have a life outside of school, and they show interest in their student’s activities.
+Whether it’s a weekend game of AFL or a weekly piano class, a student’s outside interests offer a way for teachers to genuinely connect with them, which can stir enthusiasm in the classroom.

 Teachers who are incredibly knowledgeable in a specific subject matter are better performers.